 Returns: psa\key\type\t

 The key type stored in the attribute object.

 This is a simple accessor function that is not required to validate its inputs.
-The following approaches can be used to provide an efficient implementation:
+It can be efficiently implemented as a static inline function or a function-like-macro.